jasb3110/g.princals/README.md

 ## Proposal

-g.princals is a function designed to address aesthetic issues encountered when using plot.princals of "Gifi"" package[(3)](#reference), which exclusively generates plots using a "graphic" package. g.princals leverages the power of the ggplot2 package, renowned for producing high-quality visuals.
+g.princals is a function designed to address aesthetic issues encountered when using plot.princals of "Gifi"" package[(3)](#reference), which exclusively generates plots using a "graphic" package. g.princals leverages the power of the ggplot2 package, renowned for producing high-quality visuals.this function just produce, transplot, scree plot, loadplot and biplot for hierarchical categoric variables.

 ## Instruction